-The ionic framework provides very beautiful UI Components like custom buttons, select boxes, loaders, alerts, toasts, checkboxes & radio etc. These are fully customizable with many options like for example if we take a button, we can easily change its color, shape, fill style with various available options given on respective UI component docs like
+The ionic framework provides very beautiful UI Components like custom buttons, select boxes, loaders, alerts, toasts, checkboxes & radio, etc. These are fully customizable with many options like for example if we take a button, we can easily change its color, shape, fill style with various available options given on respective UI component docs like

 Development in the Ionic framework is mostly handled through CMD Command prompt.
 We can open code, create APK packages, install plugins etc from CMD itself.
-But sometimes to test some of the Ionic Native plugins need a real device, for that we may create APK using $ ionic cordova build android and then we can transfer the generated an APK in the
+But sometimes to test some of the Ionic Native plugins need a real device, for that we may create APK using $ ionic cordova build android and then we can transfer the generated

 Ionic 3 provides Toast Controller using which we can have close enough toasts like native applications.
 Toasts prove very helpful in making user interfaces more friendly, we can alert users for small information like data processing, please wait, It’s Done! like messages.